baymac/fun-hacks/Git/README.md

 #### Issues with linefeeds when collaboration is done on cross platforms (linux, windows)

-In Unix systems the end of a line is represented with a line feed (LF).
-In windows a line is represented with a carriage return (CR) and a line feed (LF) thus (CRLF).
-You might receive an error like

 ```
 warning: LF will be replaced by CRLF in {file_name}
 The file will have its original line endings in your working directory.